nordstream3/FOC/production/README.md

 <img src="../images/swd.png" width="400" style="float:left;">
 </div>

-There is no specific need for soldering pin-headers to the SWD terminals.
+> There is no specific need for soldering pin-headers to the SWD terminals.
 Usually you only need a connection for a few seconds, and just applying a bit of tension to the terminals during the upload is enough.
 The pill is going to be soldered to the bottom side of the main module, and permanent pin-headers are not convenient on this side of the board.

-Info: The square pad on the pill SWD header is VCC (+3.3V).
+>> The square pad on the pill SWD header is VCC (+3.3V).
+>>

-In this example I use "stlink-gui" on Linux for uploading firmware.
+>> In this example I use "stlink-gui" on Linux for uploading firmware.
 If you're on Widows or Mac use one of the other options.

 Flash the bootloader to address 0x08000000.
 Bootloader can be found in the "binaries" folder.